All Star Pro-Wrestling: Development

 All Star Pro-Wrestling was announced in January 1999 as part of Square's desire to expand into more diverse game genres on the PlayStation 2 than their usual role-playing games.
 While DreamFactory developed most of Square's previous fighting games (namely Tobal No. 1, Tobal 2, and Ehrgeiz), Square decided to develop a wrestling game internally as DreamFactory was already working on The Bouncer, another Square title.
 The game was produced by Yusuke Hirata of Parasite Eve 2 fame, head of Square's Osaka-based fifth production team.
 The score, which was never released in album form, consists mostly of rock music and was composed by Tsuyoshi Sekito, Kenichiro Fukui, and Kumi Tanioka.

 Square's aim with the title was to create some of the most realistic wrestlers seen in video games, with accurate details such as a faithful replication of body-muscle physics and facial expressions.
-Screenshots of the game were shown during the Square's "Millennium Event", a show held on January 29, 2000 at Yokohama Arena (Along with playable version of Driving Emotion Type-S). and a battle was played in demonstration by Hirata itself and a young Japanese idol later in the Tokyo Game Show 2000 Spring at Makuhari Messe (March 31–April 2, 2000).
+Screenshots of the game were shown during the Square's "Millennium Event", a show held in January 2000 at Yokohama Arena (along with a playable version of Driving Emotion Type-S) and a battle was played in demonstration by Hirata itself and a young Japanese idol later in the Tokyo Game Show 2000 Spring at Makuhari Messe (March 31–April 2, 2000).